codyzard/dotfiles/README.md

    ./setup.sh --copy   # copy files instead of linking
    ```
    Existing files are backed up with a timestamped `.bak.*` suffix.
-   If Fira Code font is missing and Homebrew is available, the script will attempt to install it automatically.
+   If Fira Code is missing, the script auto-installs via Homebrew (macOS) or apt-get (Linux) when available.

 Adjust paths as needed if your environment differs.